The year is 1977 and Abba are taking their massively successful World Tour on the road to Australia.

 As part of the ritual angst and humiliation that every teenager in their early teens has to suffer I endured the ignominy of being marched to the cinema accompanied by his mother and younger brother to watch Agnetha and Frida strut their stuff on the big screen.

-Abba the movie gave a rare and accurate insight into the workings of a band tour with none of the bad language or sex that you would normally associate with this type of production, and it’s no wonder it went down a storm at the box office with both parents and children alike.
+Abba the movie gave a rare and accurate insight into the workings of a band tour with none of the bad language or sex that you would typically associate with this type of production, and it’s no wonder it went down a storm at the box office with both parents and children alike.

 All The Hits Are Here In Glorious Technicolour